sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 ### Testable Core

-I imagine I'm not the only one that when exploring units tests on iOS, perhaps even reading books on the subject, came away thinking it was nasty, hacky, hot mess.
+Units tests on iOS are a nasty, hacky, hot mess.
+At least that was the conclusion I came to when I began working with them.
+I even read a book or two on the subject, but my eyes glazed over when they started mocking and swizzling view controllers to try and make some of their logic testable.
+I eventually relegated my unit tests to my models and any companion model management classes.

 The biggest advantage of this functional core(ish) view-model, aside from the number of bugs eliminated every time you reduce state, *is that it becomes extremely unit testable*.
 If you have methods that should generate the same output everytime they are supplied the same input, that fits extremely well into the world of unit tests.
 We now have our data gathering/logic/transforming extracted away from the complexities of a view controller.
 That means no crazy mock objects, method swizzling, or other insane workarounds (hopefully) are required to build really good tests.

 ## Connecting Everything

-**So how do we update our view controller when public properties on the view model change?**
+**So how do we update our views when public properties on the view model change?**

 Most of the time we'll initialize view controllers with their corresponding view-model.
 Something along the lines of what we just saw above: